Canada Permanent Residence Francophone Immigration Immigration Updates Newcomers to Canada

 Although immigration is still an important and integral part of Canada’s future, the Liberal party will focus less on growing numbers and more on helping people already in the country become permanent residents.
 The Liberal party’s new immigration plan is about balancing needs and building an immigration system that helps both newcomers and Canadian citizens thrive and succeed together.

-Fill Out our free general assessment for Canadian ImmigrationImmigration Processing
+Fill Out our free general assessment for Canadian ImmigrationImmigration Updates | Living in Canada | Newcomers to Canada

 Express Entry Draw | Provincial Nominee Program (PNP)

-Express Entry Draw #372 issued 345 invitations to candidates under the Provincial Nominee Program (PNP) stream.
-The minimum Comprehensive Ranking System (CRS) score required for […]
+In Express Entry Draw #391, 681 invitations were issued to applicants under the Provincial Nominee Program (PNP) stream, with a minimum Comprehensive Ranking System (CRS) […]

 Discover your Canadian immigration options.
 Get your free assessment now!